 Reigned and marred by autocratic dictatorship for over a century.
 Nepal first opened its gates to foreigners only in the 1950s after the restoration of democracy.
 Quickly realizing the potential of Nepal in tourism, His Majesty’s Government declared the year 1998 as Visit Nepal ‘98 with a slogan.- “A sustainable habitat through sustainable tourism”.
 To make tourism work in harmony with the environment while promoting eco-friendly and value-based tourism.
 With some notable improvement especially in the aviation sector and extensive promotional and hospitality services.
 Nepal was successful to welcome a large influx of tourists.

 Then for the second time in 2009, the Government of Republic Nepal announced 2011 as Nepal Tourism Year.
 However, the target of one million tourists was missed with only 736,215 visitors which in itself made a record at that time.

 All these prior efforts succeed in bringing some recognition to our country.
 But, if truth to be told, only the mountains of Nepal have highlighted so far.
 They obviously are our glory.
 But we can’t let our identification remain forever behind the Himalayas.
-We can’t be more certain on how pride we are of our nation.
+We can’t be more certain about how pride we are of our nation.

-From sakela of Eastern region to deuda of Far-western; from chhang in eastern Himalaya to aila in central Nepal; from sewaro of Limbu to jojolappa of Newar; from the beautiful attire of red sari to traditional guneu cholo and fariya; the cultural dimension of Nepal can literally awestruck anyone.
+From sakela of Eastern region to deuda of Far-western; and from chhang in eastern Himalaya to aila in central Nepal; similarly, from sewaro of Limbu to jojolappa of Newar; and also from the beautiful attire of red sari to traditional guneu cholo and fariya; the cultural dimension of Nepal can literally awestruck anyone.
 Well, aren’t they are our identity too?
 Doesn’t they deserve the same recognition as the Everest?